Some favour art, so others get curious about science and technology. Some like an adventurous path, so some choose to remain under the hood.

 Through all this, the book tries to explain that we can achieve success or, if not success, then gain something contentful in our profession by not only focusing on a single thing instead of trying out so many other paths.
 It shares a lot of analogies that some of which will definitely touch your domain.

-Even though this isn’t a complete summary of the book Range, I believe I have pointed out crucial things that will make your mind to get it right now.
+Even though this isn’t a complete summary of the book Range by David Epstein, I believe I have pointed out crucial things that will make your mind to get it right now.

 So, don’t wait and add this book to your library.
 I am certain you’ll learn more lessons I’ve shared here.